What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Related Work

 HCI has long been concerned with civic technologies and decision-support systems that shape governance and public policy.
+Here in this paper, public policy refers to the processes of implementation through which stable institutional goals are translated into organizational routines, tools, and decisions, rather than to formal rules or legislation alone.
 Early work introduced platforms for participatory urban planning and neighborhood decision-making \cite{healey2008civic, abdalla2016decision}.
 More recent systems like \textit{PolicyCraft} structured deliberations to improve consensus and justification among stakeholders \cite{kuo2025policycraft}.
 Studies in crisis informatics highlight similar goals in emergency response, where tools support sensemaking and communication among responders and the public \cite{palen2007citizen, vieweg2010microblogging, starbird2011voluntweeters}.

 Across these domains, scholars emphasize the importance of aligning tools with institutional constraints.
 For example, Corbett and Le Dantec’s ethnographic co-design with a city immigrant affairs office revealed tensions between efficiency-focused digital tools and the relational work officials valued for building trust \cite{corbett2018going, corbett2021designing, binns2018s}.
 Other studies note that legal mandates, organizational hierarchies, and accountability requirements shape how civic or emergency systems can be deployed \cite{binns2018s, alfrink2023contestable, saxena2022unpacking}.
 While HCI has articulated a vision of technology that makes policymaking more participatory and evidence-driven \cite{lindblom2018science, vlachokyriakos2016digital, hagan2021prototyping}, recent work find that policy actors themselves remain an underrepresented stakeholder in HCI research \cite{yang2024future}.
 This suggests a need for deeper institutional partnerships and design approaches that can bridge between technical innovation and organizational realities \cite{helbing2024co}.